dwrolvink/Linux/kvm.md

 I left the rest default for this POC.

 #### Select new network adapter in VM settings
-Go to the virtual machine windows (the one that opened after creating the vm.
-If you closed it, right click the vm > "open"
+Go to the virtual machine window (the one that opened after creating the vm.
+If you closed it, right click the vm > "open")

-Click then on the little light bulb (second icon from the left).
+Then click on the little light bulb (second icon from the left) to go to vm settings.

-- Change the name of the VM overview page if you want
+- Change the name of the VM in the overview page (if you want)
 - Go to NIC <mac id>
   - network source : routed1